 Here is a story of one of the greatest legends of our time.
 Mr. Subramaniam Nagaratnam, affectionately called “Uncle Naga” by his youngsters and “Naga” by his co-workers, has left permanent traces through his indelible services that were carried out for more than half a century.

 It was through some divine providence and dramatic events that Nagaratnam came into the Faith, through Theresa Chee, first believer of the town of Alor Setar in the state of Kedah in Malaysia.
 He was not an easy enquirer for Theresa.
 Nagaratnam had some strong views in life as one of the founding members of the National Union of Teachers that later evolved into the National Union of the Teaching Profession.
 He was also very influenced by the Dravidian Movement that was making great waves in South India.
-AS such he had many revolutionary ideas, and loathed blind imitations of the past and blind superstitions.
-He was also a prolific writer and scholar in the Tamil language, and had read widely on Indian traditions, customs and culture.
-Even at an early state in life Nagaratnam had gone deep on Hindu scriptures.
-Theresa believed that Nagaratnam, with so much resourcefulness could be great asset for the Faith.
+As such he had many revolutionary ideas and loathed blind imitations of the past and blind superstitions.
+He was also a prolific writer and scholar in the Tamil language and had read widely on Indian traditions, customs and culture.
+Even at an early stage in life, Nagaratnam had gone deep on Hindu scriptures.
+Theresa believed that Nagaratnam, with so much resourcefulness, could be a great asset for the Faith.
 She prayed and started working and winning Nagaratnam for the Faith.

 Family of Nagaratnam L-R: Sumathi, Rajambal, Nagaratnam, Nirmala.
 Standing at the back is Remala.